ArcBlock/forge-abi/priv/error_code/invalid_nonce/default.md

-the transaction has been seen in the chain.
-So this is being treated as a replay tx.
+This transaction has been seen in the chain and is treated as a replay tx.